tdammers/ginger/doc/syntax/expressions.markdown

 # Do expressions

-A `do` expression lifts statements into expressions, that it, it allows you to execute a statement (or a block of statements) and use its return value as the value of the expression.
+A `do` expression lifts statements into expressions, that is, it allows you to execute a statement (or a block of statements) and use its return value as the value of the expression.
 Inside the `do` block, statements are written in [Script Mode Syntax](script.html).